Mjau83/meow_sweden/README.md

 os.environ['DEVELOPMENT'] = '1'
 os.environ['DATABASE_URL'] = 'YOUR_postgres_KEY'
 ```
-4. In the Gitpod dashboardm go to Settings > Variable and create new envorimental variables for
+4. In the Gitpod dashboard go to Settings > Variable and create new envorimental variables for

 * STRIPE_PUBLIC_KEY
 * STRIPE_SECRET_KEY